mihirp1998/SpeakAI/ReadMe.md

-sthis is speaker recognition system for fractal
+this is speaker recognition system for fractal